numbbo/coco/README.md

 ### Matlab

 #### `build-matlab` crashes under Linux
-Also the Matlab wrapper does not always work under linux with the current code: an issue is filed for the Ubuntu operating system at https://github.com/numbbo/coco/issues/318
+The Matlab wrapper does not always work under Linux with the current code: an issue is filed for the Ubuntu operating system at https://github.com/numbbo/coco/issues/318
 ### Path to matlab
 If you see something like this when running ``python do.py build-matlab``
 ```